What is a business owner's policy, or BOP insurance?

 • Liquor liability insurance covers bars and restaurants serving alcohol that may be sued for property damage or bodily injury caused by an intoxicated person it served.

-• Employee dishonesty insurance covers employee theft.
+• Employee dishonesty insurance covers employee theft and fraud.

 • Workers’ compensation insurance covers injuries employees receive on the job and usually includes employer’s liability insurance in case they sue you.